-GRI DIG 61 6 -: Inte DAGE NUMBER 1117 (CT 117) TANDARD GENERAL DISCLOSUR DISCLOSU JRES PAGE NUMBER AND/OR URL GRI 2: General anisation and its reporting practices disclosures 2-1 Organisational details 2 2-2 Entities included in the organization's sustainability 1 reporting 2-3 Reporting period, frequency, and contact point 1 2-4 Restatements of Information 1 2-5 External Assurance 1 s and Workers 2-6 Activities, value chain and other business relationships 2 2-7 Employees 75 2-8 Workers who are not employees Not currently tracked by SBS Transit Governa ance 2-9 Governance structure and composition 86 2-10 Nomination and selection of the highest governance body 85, 86 2-11 Chair of the highest governance body 20, 21 2-12 Role of the highest governance body in overseeing the 20, 21 management of impacts 2-13 Delegation of responsibility for managing impacts 20, 21 2-14 Role of the highest governance body in sustainability reporting 20, 21 2-15 Conflicts of Interest 86 2-16 Communication of critical concerns Zero critical concerns communicated to the highest governance body as none were found.
-2-17 Collective knowledge of the highest governance body 87 2-18 Evaluation of the performance of the highest governance body 86, 87 2-19 Remuneration policies 73, 74 2-20 Process to determine remuneration 73, 74 2-21 Annual total compensation ratio 76 Strategy , policies, and practices 2-22 Statement on sustainable development strategy 5, 6, 7, 15 2-23 Policy commitments 74 2-24 Embedding policy commitments 74 2-25 Processes to remediate negative impacts 74, 88 2-26 Mechanisms for seeking advice and raising concerns 61, 73, 74, 88 2-27 Compliance with laws and regulations Zero significant instances non-compliance with laws and regulations, including fines and non-monetary sanctions.
+RI TANDARD DISCLOSU JRES PAGE NUMBER AND/OR URL ENERAL DISCLOSUR GRI 2: General anisation and its reporting practices isclosures 2-1 2 isclosui es 2-2 Organisational details 2-2 Entities included in the organization's sustainability reporting 1 2-3 Reporting period, frequency, and contact point 1 2-4 Restatements of Information 1 2-5 External Assurance 1 Activities s and Workers 2-6 Activities, value chain and other business relationships 2 2-7 Employees 75 2-8 Workers who are not employees Number of workers who Workers who are not employees are not employees: 4,280 Governa 0.0 2-9 Governance structure and composition 86 2-10 Nomination and selection of the highest governance body 85, 86 2-11 Chair of the highest governance body 20, 21 2-12 Role of the highest governance body in overseeing the management of impacts 20, 21 2-13 Delegation of responsibility for managing impacts 20, 21 2-14 Role of the highest governance body in sustainability reporting 20, 21 2-15 Conflicts of Interest 86 2-16 Communication of critical concerns Zero critical concerns 2 10 Communication of circuit concerns communicated to the highest governance body as none were found.
+2-17 Collective knowledge of the highest governance body 87 2-18 Evaluation of the performance of the highest 86, 87 0.40 governance body 2-19 Remuneration policies 73, 74 2-20 Process to determine remuneration 73, 74 2-21 Annual total compensation ratio 76 r, policies, and practices 2-22 Statement on sustainable development strategy 5, 6, 7, 15 2-23 Policy commitments 74 2-24 Embedding policy commitments 74 2-25 Processes to remediate negative impacts 74, 88 2-26 Mechanisms for seeking advice and raising concerns 61, 73, 74, 88 2-27 Compliance with laws and regulations Zero significant instances non-compliance with law and regulations, including fines and non-monetary sanctions.
 2-28 Membership associations 1 Stakeho lder engagement 2-29 Approach to stakeholder engagement 16, 17 2-30 Collective bargaining agreements 77